-RAPT Therapeutics, Inc. ("RAPT" or the "Company") is a clinical-stage, immunology-based biopharmaceutical company focused on discovering, developing and commercializing oral small molecule therapies for patients with significant unmet needs in oncology and inflammatory diseases.
+RAPT Therapeutics, Inc. ("RAPT" or the "Company") is a clinical-stage, immunology-based biopharmaceutical company focused on discovering, developing and commercializing oral small molecule therapies for patients with significant unmet needs in inflammatory diseases and oncology.
 Utilizing its proprietary drug discovery and development engine, the Company develops highly selective small molecules that are designed to modulate the critical immune responses underlying these diseases.
-In May 2019, the Company changed its name from FLX Bio, Inc. to RAPT Therapeutics, Inc. The Company is located in South San Francisco, California.
+The Company is located in South San Francisco, California.